zmb3/teleport/rfd/xxxx-automatic-azure-server-discovery.md

         "teleport": "yes"
 ```

-The Teleport SSH service will need a [service principal](https://learn.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) with a role that includes the `Microsoft.Compute/virtualMachines/read`
+The Teleport discovery service will need a [service principal](https://learn.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) with a role that includes the `Microsoft.Compute/virtualMachines/read`
 permission to list virtual machines via the Go Azure SDK.

 As with AWS database discover and EC2 discover, new Azure nodes will be discovered